membraneframework-labs/guide/guide/creating_element/synchronization.md

 From this point, when PortAudio consumes audio it sends the update message to this clock.

 Here's the snippet from the native part of PortAudio sink.
 It's a callback called by PortAudio when an output device demands more audio data.
-To reduce the amount of messages sent, the actual message is sent every 100th invocation of the callback.
+To reduce the number of messages sent, the actual message is sent every 100th invocation of the callback.

 ```c
 #define SAMPLES_PER_MSEC 48